kjstanding/CS260-Startup/README.md

-# Notes About What I Have Learned
+##Notes About What I Have Learned
 - GitHub Assignment:
     I am not totally new to GitHub but I have always struggled to totally understand it and how to use it.
 This time around I am dedicated to figuring it out.
 I learned a lot from this assignment by just diving in with some unimportant directories and using git and Github with them.
 I aim to learn a lot more

-- Simon HTML:
+###Simon HTML:
     I really enjoyed learning about how SVG's work.
 I played around with the coordinates to get a feel of how it all worked.
 I also did not know that you could include a tab icon in the head of an html document

-- Simon JavaScript:
+###Simon JavaScript:
     I am most interested in storing data in the browser cache.
 I have been pondering how this was supposed to be done for our startup but its cool to learn how to store data in this way.

-- Simon Service:
+###Simon Service:
     It was really interesting to learn about Node and Express and how it can implement web services for an application.
 I recently coded a server in java that provides endpoints for an android application.
 It seems that JavaScript really is a much easier way to handle setting up APIs.
 The Service implementation of Simon seemed pretty straightforward and easy to understand

+###Simon DB:
+    I have a little experience with SQL databases from other classes.
+I really enjoy how easy it is to add to a mongoDB and have a JSON object be the same through almost the entire technology stack.
+It also is just so much easier to even access the DB vs a SQL DB.